chronaeon/beigepaper/README.md

 **Q. I'd like to contribute.**

-A. Follow the style guide (not yet published -- to be published soon.)
+A. Follow the style guide, to be published soon.

 **Q. Do I need to build the paper to obtain a copy of it?**